w3c/wai-website/pages/about/groups/ig.md

 - Then send your message from your subscribed email address to [w3c-wai-ig@w3.org](mailto:w3c-wai-ig@w3.org).
 - Use a Subject that describes the topic clearly.

 **Note:** The first time you send a message to a public W3C mailing list, you will get a reply email asking if you will give permission for your message to be distributed to the list and be part of the public archive.
-You won't have to do this again if you send more messages.
+If you choose the option to give permission, you won't receive this email again when sending future messages.

 ##### Replying to a message
 -   When your comments are not useful for the entire list, please **reply off-list** &mdash; that is, reply directly to the sender and do not send your message to the list.